-LACK OF FUNDING TO REPAIR OR REMOVE PRIVATELY OWNED DAMS
+FUNDING TO REPAIR OR REMOVE PRIVATELY OWNED DAMS

 About 35% of the high hazard and significant hazard dams in Rhode Island are privately owned.
 The cost to repair these dams can range from the tens of thousands of dollars to the hundreds of thousands of dollars, which far exceeds the financial ability of most private owners.
 For high hazard dams and significant hazard dams that are determined to be unsafe, this poses a risk to all residents in the State.
 DEM currently has the authority to issue orders to owners for unsafe dams and if the owner fails to comply with the order, DEM has the authority to repair the dam and assess the cost of the repairs to the dam owner, including the use of deed restrictions.
-However, DEM does not have a funding source to implement the authority.